 This particular mastermind session was hosted by Michael Hyatt, Stu McLaren, and Amy Porterfield.
 It was a one-day event that these three “Platform Masterminds” generously donated in order to help five of us take our personal platforms to the next level.
 As I have reviewed my notes and contemplated my key takeaways, I have discovered three key things I learned that I believe just might impact the rest of my life.

 1. Create Wow – in all aspects of your life

 In his book Platform, Michael describes the power of Wow and encourages his readers to invest in making it happen.
-I’m not sure anybody would argue with his.
+I’m not sure anybody would argue with this.
 It seems like conventional wisdom.
-If you delight your clients you will build loyalty and build buzz.
+If you delight your clients, you will build loyalty and build buzz.

 I had no idea about Wow!
 Michael lives Wow.
 I was able to witness it first-hand.
 Throughout this one-day event, Michael and the team went over and above in order to exceed expectations, but what really blew me away was that Michael, Stu, and Amy created a Wow experience in a situation where they had very little to gain.
 They had volunteered their time to help the participants: that was already over and above.

 It struck me that Wow is a way of life.
 It’s looking for opportunities to create that exceptional experience for everyone you encounter.
 It’s not just about creating the experience for your clients.
 It’s about doing it for your employees, doing it for your wife, your kids, and those that are involved with the charity you support.